ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 ### Reconversion definition

-To enable an element reconversion define which attributes and children modification the main element will be converted for:
+To enable element reconversion, define for which attribute and children modifications the main element will be converted:

 ```js
 conversion.for( 'editingDowncast' ).elementToElement( {